Kateba72/advent_of_code/README.md

 # My Advent of Code solutions
 Hi!
-I'm Niklas, a rubyist and I solve Advent of Code each december.
+I'm Niklas, a rubyist, and I solve Advent of Code each december.
 Here are my solutions.

 <!-- AOC TILES BEGIN -->
 <h1 align="center">